zmdy/owlJS/README.md

 The basic attributes of a question are its text, value and comment.
 Beyond these are also the Answers and the Type.

-owlJS have 8 different types of Question.
+owlJS have 9 different types of Question.
 Each of them have unique uses, although all have the same properties.

 1. Single --> Multiple-choice with just one selection = 1 right answer.
 Just one item can have the right answer.
 2. Multiple --> Multiple-choice with multiple selection.
 Each item can have a different pontuation and a different  level of accuracy.
 3. Choice --> True or False question.
 4. Complete --> Each alternative have a blank space (__) in front of it to be completed freely or according to rules.
 Generic True/False question.
+5. Complete Key --> Each alternative have a blank space (__) in front of it to be completed  according to a numeric answer key.
+6. Complete Word --> Each alternative have a blank space (__) in front of it to be completed  according to a non-numeric answer key.
-5. Fill --> Fill blank spaces in a text.
+7. Fill --> Fill blank spaces in a text.
-6. Short --> Short answers.
+8. Short --> Short answers.
 Will be turned in to a `input text` HTML element when rendered;
-7. Long --> Long answer.
+9. Long --> Long answer.
 Will be turned in to a `textarea` HTML element when rendered.

 ---